Go with the Flow! 200+ of the Most Common German Nouns

 Nouns are used a lot in German, second only to verbs.
 Keep these characteristics in mind as you read, and you will start spotting nouns in no time!

-Yes, you will see scary German compound nouns, but they follow a certain logic and are specially built to transport extra vocabulary.
+German compound nouns are formed by combining nouns to create one single long word.
+These compound nouns follow a certain logic and are specially built to transport extra vocabulary.

 - groβ means “large” or “giant”